aldryn/aldryn-docs/docs/index.rst

 shared team access.

 This documentation provides a high level overview of what Aldryn has to offer.
-Then goes deeper into topics that are typically used by.
+Then goes deeper into topics that are typically used by:

 * Project Managers